graceface22/website-template/README.md

 - onchange

 For convenience you can execute "npm run install-tools" which installs them via npm globally.
-If you do not want a global install, install them yourself via npm install [package].
+If you do not want a global install, call "npm run install-tools -- local"

 ## Getting Started
 - Run 'npm install' for installation